-You’ll want to use a large, sharp knife for this.
-Spaghetti squash can be a little bit awkward, as they are round in shape and can roll around.
-I use one hand to hold the spaghetti squash still (tightly) and use the other hand with the knife to press down into the squash.
+You'll want to use a large, sharp knife for this.
+I use a 6" chef's knife.
+Spaghetti squash in its whole squash form can be a little bit awkward, as they are round in shape and can roll around.
+I use one hand to hold the spaghetti squash still (tightly) and use the other hand with the knife to press down into the raw squash.

-Sometimes I find that bringing the cutting board and squash close to my body and pulling it in tightly allows me to push down with the knife easier and get through the skin, which you can see in the video.
+Sometimes I find that bringing the cutting board and squash close to my body and pulling it in tightly allows me to push down with the tip of the knife into the outside of the squash, which makes it easier to get through the skin of the squash, which you can see in the video.

 2. Prepare the pan.

 Do not try and scrape out the seeds and insides of the squash at this point.
 Let me repeat that louder for those of you in the cheap seats: